-In the Gamecocks first SEC tournament win since 2015, the South Carolina men's basketball team defeated the Ole Miss Rebels 85-84 for Wednesday's first round matchup.
-The Gamecocks entered Wednesday's game with everything on the line and in need of a win to keep their postseason dreams alive.
+In the Gamecocks first SEC tournament win since 2015, the South Carolina men's basketball team defeated the Ole Miss Rebels 85-84 in Wednesday's first round matchup.
+The Gamecocks entered the game with everything on the line and in need of a win to keep their postseason dreams alive.

 With the Gamecocks off to a slow start, Maik Kotsar scored the Gamecocks' first four points with a classic jump shot and an easy layup.
 Kotsar ended the first half against the Rebels with a team-high 13 points.
 Entering halftime, the Gamecocks managed to obtain a slim two-point lead over the Rebels.